3 Easy Steps To Revive A Dying Succulent

 2. Prepare the soil

-Succulents need well-draining soil in order to thrive.
-Too much water or moisture causes you succulent to die and wither.
+Succulents need well-draining soil to thrive.
+Too much water or moisture causes your succulent to die and wither.
 So, use a lighter mix, such as a cactus or succulent mix.
 This type of soil is much lighter and provides better drainage than traditional potting soil.
 You can also add some perlite or pumice to the existing potting soil to help loosen it up.
 Also, if the pot has drainage holes in the bottom, ensure that they are open and unobstructed.

 3. Repot the succulent

 It’s very important to air-dry the roots before you start repotting your succulent.
 Leave them on a mesh or a strainer for a few hours or days to ensure they’re completely dry.
 Then start putting them back in the pot with proper soil.
 Whatever you do, don’t water the succulent yet.
 Don’t worry, because succulents store water in their leaves, they can live for weeks even without being watered.
-In fact, it’s possible that overwatering was what initially made it wither.
+It’s possible that overwatering was what initially made it wither.
 Before you water your plant, you need to make sure that its roots have grown.
 If not, the plant will sit in the wet soil and start to rot again.

 Now that your succulent is all set, learn more about how to properly care for your succulents to avoid overwatering and keep them alive and healthy.
-Good luck!

 Share this: